 - The participation of an attorney licensed to practice law in Delaware is necessary in evaluating the legal rights and obligations of the parties, representing the buyer in examining the title and removing exceptions to the title, supervising the disbursement of funds, and responding to questions concerning the legal effect of documents and ramifications of a transaction by which title to Delaware real property is transferred or where Delaware real property is used as security for the repayment of a debt or the performance of an obligation, with the exception of home equity loans in which the lender is acting, in a pro se capacity and no evaluation of exceptions to title is required.

-Subsequent Mid-Atlantic, the question arose whether Delaware attorneys could perform “witness only” closings, whereby the Delaware attorney was present for the signing of the documents and to answer questions, however, the rest of the transaction was performed by non-lawyers.
+Subsequent to Mid-Atlantic, the question arose whether Delaware attorneys could perform “witness only” closings, whereby the Delaware attorney was present for the signing of the documents and to answer questions, however, the rest of the transaction was performed by non-lawyers.
 The main issue is whether attorneys are required to perform disbursements.
 On September 22, 2006, the Supreme Court of Delaware approved the report and recommendations of the Delaware Board on Professional Responsibility finding that attorneys must directly supervise the disbursement of funds from real estate transactions pursuant to Rule 1.15(A) trust accounts.
 According to the report, attorneys allowing title companies or other third parties to disburse settlement funds are assisting in the unauthorized practice of law and could face sanctions.

 Accordingly, at present, the entirety of a real estate settlement, whether it be residential or commercial, purchase or refinance, must be conducted by an attorney licensed to practice law within the State of Delaware.